-All boat permits (motorized, non-motorized and float tubes) can be purchased at the South Entrance, Grant Village Backcountry Office, and Bridge Bay Ranger Station.
-Mammoth Backcountry Office sells only non-motorized permits (kayak, canoe, or float tube).
-Northeast Entrance, Canyon and Old Faithful backcountry offices, and Bechler Ranger Station sell only float tube permits.
+All boat permits (motorized & non-motorized) can be purchased at the South Entrance, Grant Village Backcountry Office, and Bridge Bay Ranger Station.
+Float tube permits are available at Mammoth, Canyon, and Old Faithful backcountry offices; Northeast Entrance, and Bechler Ranger Station sell only.

-STOP AQUATIC All boats will be inspected HITCHHIKERS! by NPS rangers for Aquatic Invasive Species (AIS) when obtaining a permit.
+All boats will be inspected by NPS rangers for Aquatic Invasive Species (AIS) when obtaining a permit.
 As a precaution, any type of watercraft suspected of harboring AIS will be subject to a non-chemical decontamination treatment.